binaryninja001/my.glgroup.com/README.md

 3. Confirm you can access the site by navigating to `http://localhost:8080/public/portal.php` with a web browser

 Much of the code in this repository relies on properties made avaialble by the `$_SERVER` variable, properties which are only available in a production environment.
 When running locally, the command line interface (CLI) output may be helpful in determining what (if any) temporary code changes are needed to support local development.
+Look for 'Uncomment to emulate internal SSO app list' comment in portal.php and uncomment two lines.

 ## How To